sfcta/cmpreport/content/docs/other.md

 ---
-title: "Pedestrian and bicycle safety"
+title: "Other Indicators"
-weight: 2
+weight: 5
+description: >
+  This page presents other miscellaneous performance metrics.
 ---

+### Pedestrian and bicycle safety

-{{% plotly_bar id="myChart1" csvfile="content/docs/2021/bikeped_fatalities.csv" title="Pedestrian and Bicycle Fatalities" %}}
+{{% plotly_bar id="myChart1" csvfile="content/docs/bikeped_fatalities.csv" title="Pedestrian and Bicycle Fatalities" %}}

 * Safety for pedestrians and cyclists are key measures of non-motorized transportation performance, and a critical policy priority for the city of San Francisco
 * The City and County of San Francisco adopted Vision Zero as a policy in 2014, committing to build better and safer streets, educate the public on traffic safety, enforce traffic laws, and adopt policy changes that save lives